 f.
-Excluded Corporations, including Construction Contractors, and Other Public Utilities
+Excluded Corporations, including Construction Contractors, and Other Public Utilities (This section is repealed effective for tax years beginning on or after January 1, 2018.)

 All apportionable income of an excluded corporation and all other public utilities must be apportioned by multiplying apportionable income by the sales factor as defined in G.S. § 105-130.4.
 "Excluded corporation" means any company engaged in business as a building or construction contractor, a securities dealer, loan company or company which receives more than fifty percent (50%) of its ordinary gross income from intangible property.